Title: wildly coherent in a watery deep

 Tori loves the ocean more than anything in the world.

-(more than beck – more than her measly life – more than the sky's rumbling thunder -)
+(more than beck – more than herself – more than the sky's rumbling thunder -)

 She wades in with all of her clothes on.
-Her denim shorts stick to her – they're tighter with water than they already were.
+Her denim shorts stick to her.
+They've gotten tighter in the water and weigh her down like denim anchors.
 Her white shirt shows off her bright blue bra.

 She sinks under the calm waves, letting herself fall to the bottom.
-She lets her body release all it's tension – all it's pain and sin into this forgiving salt water sea.
+She lets her body release all it's tension – all it's pain and sin into the forgiving salt water.

-(it has seen worse – worse than me.)
+(it has seen worse than me, she tells herself.)

 She listens to Beatles music when she's in love.

 When she's heartbroken, however, she doesn't know what to do.
-She's so empty.
-Words don't mean the same goddamn thing anymore.
+Words don't feel the same way, don't mean the same thing, don't sound right.

 When she's heartbroken, she listens to radio static.

 It makes her cry; tears coursing down her cheeks at night into her pillow.
 She can barely breathe.
-It is the only thing that makes her feel safe: the varying dynamic of the sounds drowning the sound of her heart shattering in her ears, over and over.
+It is the only thing that makes her feel safe: the varying dynamic of sound waves drowning the sound of her heart shattering in her ears, over and over.